6 Hidden Homeowner Costs You Can’t Avoid

 Just like quit rent, these fees are calculated based on the size of your property, hence the bigger your condominium is, the larger the payment.
 However before the sinking fund is used, it has to be upon the majority of votes of the tenants who reside in the building.

-An average rate for maintenance fee in the Klang Valley is about RM0.20 per square foot.
-A 1,200 square feet condominium will cost about RM240 a month in maintenance fee.
+An average rate for maintenance fee in the Klang Valley ranges from RM0.30 to over RM0.50 per square foot.
+A 1,200 square feet condominium may cost you maintenance fees ranging from RM360 to over RM600 a month.

 Owning a property is not easy or cheap.
 After getting over the hurdle of paying the down payment and getting a home loan approved, you still need to continuously fork out money to pay for all these expenses.
 If there is any repair work that needs to be done (it will definitely happen during your home ownership), that will spell more money out of your pocket.